-During a cascading failure, several rounds of changes in power levels and topologies can take place in the power network until no further failures occur and the power grid regains normal conditions.
-It has been shown [1] that failures under a cascade process can take place in the whole extension of the power grid, even in locations far away from the initial failure.
+During cascading failures, several rounds of changes in power levels and topologies can take place in the power network until no further failures occur and the power grid regains normal conditions.
+It has been shown [2] that failures under a cascade process can take place in the wide areas of the power grid, even in locations far away from the initial failure.

 Existing control used in the power grid is based on offline rules to set up local protections that will be automatically triggered upon failures.
 In this approach, overloaded power lines are tripped without considering that the consequent power flow redistribution can overload the remaining lines.
-Thus, such an automatic response to power line failures is ineffective and can initiate or extend cascading failures [1].
+Thus, such an automatic response to power line failures may not be effective and can initiate or extend cascading failures [2].
+This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
+Content may change prior to final publication.
+Citation information: DOI 10.1109/TSG.2018.2873217, IEEE Transactions on Smart Grid

 A situation-specific control strategy can be planned by the CC and transmitted through the communication network with the goal of mitigating cascades.
 However, as the cascade is a temporal process, the delay in delivering control packets plays a crucial role on the effectiveness of the control strategy.
-A delayed control action not only leads to ineffective stopping of cascading failures, but could also trigger other failures in the grid which aggravates the problem.
+A delayed control action not only leads to ineffective stopping of cascading failures, but could also trigger other failures in the grid which aggravate the problem.